rickt/gsuitemdm/docs/SETUP.md

 ### 3. Enable necessary APIs in the new projects ###
 Now we need to enable some APIs in the new projects.
 Note that billing *must* be properly setup in the projects before attempting to enable APIs, as some APIs will fail to enable if a legit billing account has not been linked to your GCP project.
 #### 3.1 Enable APIs in the master project ####
-The 'master domain' `foo.com` project needs more APIs enabled than other domains/projects:
+The 'master domain' `foo.com` GCP project needs more APIs enabled than other domains/projects since that's where all the cloud functions, Datastore & Secret Manager access will happen:
 ```
 $ gcloud auth login admin@foo.com
 $ gcloud config set project mdm-foo